OfficeDev/teams-toolkit-samples/hello-world-tab-docker/README.md

 ## This sample illustrates

-- How to use Teams Toolkit to create a Teams tab app.
+- How to use Microsoft 365 Agents Toolkit to create a Teams tab app.
 - How to use TeamsFx SDK to call Azure Functions.
 - How to use TeamsFx SDK in Azure Function to call Graph to get user info.
 - How to develop Teams tab app in Docker.